AxelUser/blog/content/005-dictionary-on-generics/index.md

 }
 ```

 Why it's preferred to make whole class as generic and not just the method `Create`?
-If it will be only a generic method, the factory will be similar to the [**Service Locator**](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/), which has some maintainability issues and hides the information which clients the outer code depends on.
+If it will be only a generic method, the factory will be similar to the [Service Locator](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/), which has some maintainability issues and hides the information which clients the outer code depends on.

 Here is an example: